Wedding DJ FAQs — pricing, music, setup, and booking

 -

-No. This is the number one complaint couples bring us about other wedding DJs.
+No. This is the top complaint couples bring us about other wedding DJs.
 Our DJs make the announcements that need to happen (grand entrance, first dance, cake cutting, dismissing tables, last call) and otherwise stay out of the way.
 We're directional, not performative.
-If you want more mic engagement, tell your DJ and they'll adjust.
-Most couples want less mic, not more.
+If you want more mic engagement than that, tell your DJ and they'll adjust.
+Most of our couples want less mic, not more.

 -